Vehicular Crossing Request (Driveways)

 The Vehicular Crossing Request can be lodged online using:

-- in person at Council’s Customer Service Centre, Castle Hill Library or Rouse Hill Library or
+- in person (using the PDF form found at the bottom of this page) at Council’s Customer Service Centre, Castle Hill Library or Rouse Hill Library.

 After Lodgement and Inspections